publiccodenet/illustrations/README.md

 We have [19 illustrations](/illustrations/index.md) right now.

+You can also see our [sketches and new ideas](/sketches-and-new-ideas).

 ## Licence

 Licenced under the CC-0, including all illustrations and documentation.
 This means anyone can do anything with it.